Iditarod leader declines gourmet meal to keep mushing

 Several other mushers followed Seavey into Ruby but appeared to be taking a rest.
 Sass later was the first to reach the next checkpoint in Galena.

 The Iditarod, a nearly thousand-mile (1,609-kilometer) race across untamed Alaska, began for 49 mushers Sunday north of Anchorage.
 Since then two mushers have scratched, including the latest, Ryne Olson.
-Olson left the race at the McGrath checkpoint, saying it was in the best interest of the team.
+She left the race at the McGrath checkpoint, saying it was in the best interest of her team.
 Olson had nine dogs in harness when she scratched.

+The winner is expected to cross the finish line in Nome sometime next week.

+If Sass had the time to enjoy a sit-down meal, it would have included pan-seared blackened shrimp as an appetizer, a reindeer minestrone soup and an iceberg wedge salad with trimmings.
+The entrée would have been a bacon-wrapped beef tenderloin, seared and served with asparagus, baby carrots, fingerling potatoes and a red wine mushroom sauce.